Htop vs. Top

 Install htop on CentOS with yum

-The pre-built htop package is available from Repoforge (or Rpmforge) repository.
+The pre-built htop package is available from EPEL repository.
 So you need to enable the repository first.
 Then use yum command to install it.

 Compile htop from the Source on CentOS

 Another option is to compile and install htop from the source.
-This option is useful when Repoforge is not available for whatever reason.
-For example, Repoforge is not yet released for CentOS 7, as of yet.
+This option is useful when you want to install the latest version of htop.

 Here is how to download the source and install htop from the source.